Negima!?: Production

 Under the direction of Akiyuki Shinbo, animation studio Shaft took the production of this Negima series in a direction different from Ken Akamatsu's manga or the anime production from XEBEC.
 However, the first three episodes do cover a modified version of Evangeline's story arc in volume 3 of the manga and on episodes VI to VIII of the first anime.

 In the same vein as Shinbo's previous series, Pani Poni Dash!, the anime features a plethora of parodies and references to popular culture, many of which appear seemingly randomly on the chalkboards in classroom scenes.
 Abundant eyecatches and light-hearted omake shorts at the end of each episode are also of a generally parodic nature.
 The use of parodies adds to an already plentiful use of humor into the series.

 As an alternate series, the show makes references to the previous one.
 References range from the subtle, like some of Chiu's costumes, to the obvious, like the first series's theme song Happy Material utilized during the mass Pactio activation.

 Unlike its predecessors, sexual fanservice is minimal and is often shown either unwittingly or as part of a non-sexual gag.
 For instance, Setsuna exposes her black tight-fitting shorts worn under her skirt after she crashes into a dinnerware cabinet.
 In another case, a potential bath scene among the characters (Mana, Zazie, Sayo, and Kazumi) turns out to be exploration of the bathroom.
 Their civilian clothes simply expose Kazumi and Zazie's bare shoulders, and Mana's midriff.
-However, DVD releases of the episodes have lowered the censorship of the sexual fanservice or themes, allowing for nudity during Neo-Pactio transformation scenes and some of the yuri jokes about Konoka and Setsuna.